Grants and Scholarships

 - 90 days after the date the institution certified tuition and fees following the receipt of the certificate of eligibility.

-NOTE: Awards from outside agencies are not credited to the covered individual’s Hampshire account until the College receives the funds.
-The account will be credited when the College receives the award.
+NOTE: Aid from outside agencies is not credited to the covered individual’s Hampshire account until the College receives the funds.
+The account will be credited when the College receives the funds.
 The earliest that payments may be applied to the account is 10 days prior to the first day of classes.